Doris Stokes: Disputed memoirs and testimony

 While Stokes published seven volumes of autobiography, some of the events she describes in them have been questioned.

 In her book, Voices in my Ear, Stokes claimed that she had solved two murder cases in England.
 However, Detective Chief Superintendent Wilfrid Brooks of the Lancashire Constabulary stated that Stokes made no contribution whatsoever to the detection of either murderer.

 Whilst in Beverly Hills, Los Angeles, she also claimed that local murder victim Vic Weiss had contacted her with details of his murder.
 Former magician and high-profile sceptic, James Randi, contacted the Los Angeles Police Department, who informed him that all of the information supplied by Stokes had been available to the media at the time.
 Stokes was unable to provide any new information to the police and the case remains unsolved.

+In popular culture

+The song "The Clairvoyant" from Iron Maiden's Seventh Son Of a Seventh Son is based upon her.

+According to Steve Harris, the song was inspired by the death of psychic Doris Stokes, and his wondering that if she were truly able to see the future, would not she had foreseen her own death?